drien/jquery-flipster/README.md

 Version History
 ---------------
+- 0.2.1 - July 11 2013
+    - Fixed bug where all keyboard input was being suppressed.

 - 0.2.0 - June 27 2013
     - Added automatic height adjustment for the container element, which used to just overflow.
     - A few minor code improvements.
     - Added minified versions of the js and css files.